-In order to obtain a restraining order there are certain elements that must be met.
+To obtain a restraining order, there are certain elements that must be met.
 First, the person that has abused the plaintiff must:

-- be the parent of the plaintiff’s child; or
+- be the parent of the plaintiff’s child.

 - have been in a serious dating relationship with the plaintiff.